zyantific/zydis/assets/porting-guide-v3-v4.md

 ### Formatter

 - Added arguments to accommodate the new decoder API changes
-  - The signature of `ZydisFormatterFormatInstruction` changed
-  - The functionality of `ZydisFormatterFormatInstructionEx` was integrated into the non-`Ex` variant of the function
+- Arguments from `Ex` variants of various functions were integrated into the non-`Ex` variant
-  - The signature of `ZydisFormatterFormatOperand` changed
+  - All of these varied by only a single argument and didn't warrant the additional complexity
-  - The functionality of `ZydisFormatterFormatOperandEx` was integrated into the non-`Ex` variant of the function
+- As a result, the signature of the following functions changed:
+  - `ZydisFormatterFormatInstruction`
+  - `ZydisFormatterFormatOperand`
-  - The signature of `ZydisFormatterTokenizeInstruction` changed
+  - `ZydisFormatterTokenizeInstruction`
-  - The functionality of `ZydisFormatterTokenizeInstructionEx` was integrated into the non-`Ex` variant of the function
-  - The signature of `ZydisFormatterTokenizeOperand` changed
+  - `ZydisFormatterTokenizeOperand`
-  - The functionality of `ZydisFormatterTokenizeOperandEx` was integrated into the non-`Ex` variant of the function

 ### Utils